ChrisKoenig/Windows-Phone-Starter-Kit-for-WordPress/WordPressPlugin/readme.txt

 2. Extract wp7.php
 3. Upload wp7.php to your wp-content/plugins directory
 4. Log in to your WordPress blog
-5. Click on "Plugins"¬ù
+5. Click on "Plugins"ù
-6. Locate the "WP7 Feeds"¬ù plugin and click "Activate"
+6. Locate the "WP7 Feeds"ù plugin and click "Activate"

 == Frequently Asked Questions ==